choudharydhaka/wso2-esb/README.md

 ## Test
 ### Browser
-Go to your browser and pate the following url (https://localhost:9443/carbon)
+Go to your browser and paste the following URL (https://localhost:9443/carbon)

 ### Bash
 ```